 Be sure to save multiple photos of places you really want to go, because if people delete their photos they disappear from your collections as well!

 Have any other quick and useful blogging/Instagram tips you think should be shared?
-Let me know in the comments along with your Instagram handle and I might feature it (along with credit, of course) on a future Tip Tuesday!
+I’d love to know in the comments!